Are you ready for the exit strategy?

-To get ready for the exit strategy, it is very important to understand why you want to sell your business.
-The outcome of the sale is directly influenced by the intentions and reasons why you decided to sell your business.
+While getting ready for the exit strategy, it is very important to understand the reasons behind the decision to sell your business.
+The outcome of the sale is directly influenced by your intentions and reasons that contributed to this choice.

-- Identify and resolve any conflicts that may exist.
-Once you have examined your motivations to sell your business, there will probably be conflicts.
-You want all the money down, but at the same time you ask for a high price.
-These conflicts could jeopardize the success of the sale, so it’s time to set your priorities in order of importance as you formulate a sale strategy.
+Once you have examined your motivations to sell your business, conflicts will probably emerge.
+You request a down payment, but you ask for a high price.
+These conflicts could jeopardize the success of the sale, so it is time to set your priorities in order, as you formulate a sale strategy.
 A business broker can help sellers solve these conflicts, prepare for the exit strategy, develop a sale strategy, and get the best results.